allanchua101/Demeter/README.md

 # Description
-The goal of this repository is to showcase the benefits of utilizing Micro-Frontends architecture in building large scale applications.
+The goal of this repository is to showcase the benefits of utilizing Microfrontends + Microservices architecture in building large scale applications.

 ## Abstract